Integrating Microsoft Sentinel

 Option 2: Configuring Microsoft Sentinel Using a DCR (Recommended)

-For more information about the Logs Ingestion API, see Logs Ingestion API in Azure Monitor in the Azure Monitor documentation.
+For more information about the Logs Ingestion API, see Logs Ingestion API in Azure Monitor.
 For more information about DCRs, see Data collection rules (DCRs) in Azure Monitor.

 To configure the Microsoft Sentinel integration by using a DCR: